sonata-project/SonataAdminBundle/UPGRADE-3.x.md

 UPGRADE 3.x
 ===========

+`Sonata\AdminBundle\Admin\AdminExtensionInterface` has been deprecated and segregated into single method interfaces, they can be found under the `Sonata\AdminBundle\Admin\Extension` namespace.

+`Sonata\AdminBundle\Admin\AbstractAdminExtension` has been deprecated without alternative.

+`Sonata\AdminBundle\Admin\AbstractAdmin::addExtension` has been deprecated, use `Sonata\AdminBundle\Admin\AbstractAdmin::addAdminExtension` instead.

 ## Deprecated `SonataAdminBundle\Controller\HelperController` in favor of actions

 If you extended that controller, you should split your extended controller and